santoshbachar/parking-lot-system/README.md

 5. terminal.js -> intecepts the terminal commands executes it using parking api.

 6. test.js -> not a true testing file, but more like a function factory. good for a quick random simulation.

+## HOST
+The app is hosted at https://parking-lot-system.herokuapp.com/